 According to the PCI Security Standards Council, PCI DSS is a set of universally accepted standards that help protect the safety of customer data.
 PCI DSS sets the operational and technical requirements for organizations accepting or processing payment transactions and for software developers and manufacturers of the applications and devices used in those transactions.

-Put simply, any business entity involved in accepting, processing, and storing payment card information must comply with PCI DSS.
+Put simply, any business entity that accepts, processes, and stores payment card information must comply with PCI DSS.

 PCI DSS Version 4.0 was issued in March of 2022.
-Businesses have until March 31, 2024 to transition to the new requirements.
+As of March 31, 2024, businesses are now required to comply with the updated standard.

-Currently, there are twelve requirements for businesses to meet in their PCI compliance journey, ranging from securing firewall configurations to utilizing a robust file-monitoring integrity system.
-These requirements not only ensure organizations are compliant for a certain period of time but that they are also continuously tracking and monitoring critical changes.
+There are twelve requirements for businesses to meet in their PCI compliance journey, ranging from securing firewall configurations to utilizing a robust file-monitoring integrity system.
+These requirements ensure organizations are compliant for a certain period of time and are also continuously tracking and monitoring critical changes.

 PCI DSS 4.0 Requirements